Febo0/HTB-Machine-Windows/Vintage.md

 <img width="423" height="105" alt="image" src="https://github.com/user-attachments/assets/bbe35542-1b2e-4b4d-b176-2db2a84e3fc1" />

-## 5. Privilege Escalation RBCD
+## 5. Privilege Escalation: Resource-Based Constrained Delegation (RBCD)

-When checking the permissions for the DC via the user **c.neri**, we see that they have the right to add members to the **DelegatedAdmins** group.
-We also note that the **DelegatedAdmins** group has the AllowedAct privilege for the DC.
+With administrative access via the **c.neri_adm** account, we returned to our BloodHound data to map a path to Domain Admin.
+BloodHound revealed a critical relationship: **c.neri_adm** holds the right to add members to the **DelegatedAdmins** group.
+Crucially, the **DelegatedAdmins** group possesses the **AllowedToAct **(AllowedToActOnBehalfOfOtherIdentity) privilege over the Domain Controller (**DC01**).

-More specifically, the AllowedAct permission allows whoever controls that group to forge Kerberos tickets and declare, “I am user X and I want to access the DC” (**RBCD: Resource-Based Constrained Delegation**) .However, there is a caveat: the account that “performs” the impersonation must have an SPN.
+Vulnerability Insight: The **AllowedToAct** permission introduces a Resource-Based Constrained Delegation (RBCD) vulnerability.
+It allows whoever controls the group to forge Kerberos Service Tickets (ST) on behalf of any user to access the target resource (the DC).
+However, there is a strict Kerberos caveat: the account executing the impersonation attack must possess a Service Principal Name (SPN).

 <img width="1188" height="355" alt="image" src="https://github.com/user-attachments/assets/40e20a5d-2cbe-4299-a99d-a14979319137" />

-For this reason, we use the FS01$ computer account, because c.neri does not have an SPN.
+Since our current user (**c.neri_adm**) lacks an SPN, we cannot use it directly to forge the ticket.
+To bypass this, we leverage the **FS01$** computer account we compromised earlier in the assessment, as machine accounts possess SPNs by default.

 <img width="372" height="134" alt="image" src="https://github.com/user-attachments/assets/01b9beca-edaf-4117-8e69-600aae7d4b8e" />

-By default, you cannot impersonate users in the “Protected Users” group.
-Therefore, choose to impersonate DC01$ (the Domain Controller's machine account) directly.
-Why?
-Because Domain Controllers inherently have replication privileges (DCSync).
-If the DC believes the request is coming from another DC, it will hand over all the hashes.
+### 5.1 Forging the Ticket & DCSync

+First, we use our current privileges to add the **FS01$** machine account to the **DelegatedAdmins** group:

 ```
 bloodyAD -d vintage.htb -u 'c.neri_adm' -p 'Uncr4ck4bl3P4ssW0rd0312' --host dc01.vintage.htb -k add groupMember DelegatedAdmins 'fs01$'